menu

 Demographics

-The population of Eastport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.12% of adults in Eastport have a bachelor's degree or even advanced degree.
+The citizens of Eastport are very well educated compared to the average community in the nation: 35.12% of adults in Eastport have a bachelor's degree or even advanced degree.

 The per capita income in Eastport in 2022 was $34,609, which is middle income relative to Maine and the nation.
 This equates to an annual income of $138,436 for a family of four.
 However, Eastport contains both very wealthy and poor people as well.